snarkify/sirius/README.md

 use sirius::ff::PrimeField;
 use sirius::ivc::step_circuit::{ConstraintSystem, Layouter, AssignedCell, SynthesisError};

-/// To allow your circuit to be folded, impl this trait
-/// `ARITY` - size of input & output
-pub trait StepCircuit<const ARITY: usize, F: PrimeField> {
-    type Config: Clone;
-    fn configure(cs: &mut ConstraintSystem<F>) -> Self::Config;
-    /// This method represents step function `F: z_i -> z_{i+1}`
+/// The StepCircuit trait is the foundation for creating circuits that can be folded.
+/// It represents a single step of computation in an IVC chain.
 ///
+/// `ARITY` - The number of input/output elements in your circuit
+/// `F` - The field type used for circuit arithmetic pub trait StepCircuit<const ARITY: usize, F: PrimeField> {
+    /// Configuration type for your circuit gates and constraints type Config: Clone;

+    /// Define the circuit's constraints and gates
+    /// This is similar to halo2's configure method fn configure(cs: &mut ConstraintSystem<F>) -> Self::Config;

+    /// This method implements the actual step function transformation: z_i → z_{i+1}
+    ///
+    /// Unlike standard `halo2::Circuit`, this method:
-    /// Unlike `halo2::Circuit`, it takes array of assigned cells
+    /// - Takes an array of assigned input values (z_in)
-    /// and returns array of assigned cells fn synthesize_step(
+    /// - Must return an array of assigned output values of the same size
+    /// - Uses the same layouter pattern as halo2 for region assignments fn synthesize_step(
         &self,
-        config: Self::Config,
+        config: Self::Config,                // Circuit configuration from configure()
         layouter: &mut impl Layouter<F>,
-        z_in: &[AssignedCell<F, F>; ARITY],
-    ) -> Result<[AssignedCell<F, F>; ARITY], SynthesisError>;
+        z_in: &[AssignedCell<F, F>; ARITY],  // Input values from previous step (or initial values) ) -> Result<[AssignedCell<F, F>; ARITY], SynthesisError>;
 }
 ```